 AND PREPARING MUSSELS

-by a fear of eating a "bad" one.
+fear of eating a "bad" one.
 Certainly, there is

-a mysticism and air of complication surrounding
+a mysticism and air of complication surrounding their purchase

-dangled from rafts, or grown on posts driven into the seabed.
+from rafts, or grown on posts driven into the seabed.
 In every

-respect, they are a truly organic and
+respect, they are a truly organic and nutritious food.

-attached to whatever it's growing on by tough bear-like tendrils.
+to whatever it's growing on by tough bear-like tendrils.
 It

-sits there all day, sucking in and squirting
+sits there all day, sucking in and squirting out sea water,

-your basic mussel, can come some unwanted stuff as well.
+basic mussel, can come some unwanted stuff as well.
 Unfortunately,

-it is the mussel's simple filter feeding
+it is the mussel's simple filter feeding process that can

-rules for you to follow when buying, preparing and cooking
+for you to follow when buying, preparing and cooking mussels:

 your mussels with care, buying them only from reputable